zchyde/brooklinebooksmith.com/_drafts/pride-2016-adult.md

 [GOOD BOOKS SUCH AS:]

-Here in the bookstore it's a good time to&nbsp;
+Here in the bookstore it's a good time to visit with some of your favorite LGBT authors--like Rita Mae Brown, Patricia Highsmith, Langston Hughes,&nbsp;

 You can find more on Boston's Pride festivities on the Boston Pride organization's [website](http://www.bostonpride.org/).